The Living Roof

-This ecosystem was not described until 2007, when several of BRIT's researchers began work on the project.
+BRIT researchers, along with associates at Texas Christian University, began work on the project in 2007.
 As the compositions of these ecosystems were described, planting ideas were drawn up for the living roof, as well as design specifications for the planting medium.
-Similar to the prairie soil, the characteristics of the soil to be used on the roof needed to be defined and matched to topsoil with specific soil microbes and the seed bank.
+Similar to the prairie soil, the characteristics of the soil to be used on the roof needed to be defined and matched to topsoil with specific microbes and seed bank.
 A matching topsoil was found and transplanted to the roof from Little Bear Aggregate site in Cresson, TX.

 BRIT's roof sits at a 9.5 degree angle to the south, mostly to facilitate viewing from ground-level but also to promote drainage.
 Biodegradable planting trays were used to prevent erosion during establishment and allowed for a modular design and easy installment.
-Each 2’ x 2’ tray was planted with six native Texas species (from a list of 38 total test species) within 7.5 cm of mixed native and engineered soil.
-The trays were initially grown in a sheltered spot under the tree canopy on the east side of the parking lot and delivered onto the roof using a conveyer belt.
+Each 2’ x 2’ coconut fiber tray was planted with six native Texas species (from a list of 38 total test species) within just 3 inches of mixed native and engineered soil with a limestone gravel mulch layer on top.
+The trays were initially grown in a sheltered spot under the tree canopy on the east side of the parking lot and delivered onto the roof using a conveyor belt.

 A weather station was installed on the roof in 2011 to collect data on rainfall, temperature, humidity, wind speed and direction, UV, solar radiation, evapotranspiration, and air pressure.
-In order to compare temperature and humidity, two more satellite stations were set up, one in the middle of the prairie and one on the northeast corner of the solar roof above the herbarium building.
+To compare temperature and humidity, two more satellite stations were set up, one in the middle of the prairie and one on the northeast corner of the non-vegetated solar roof of the herbarium building.
 Data are collected every five minutes from all weather stations.
 Visit bdi.brit.org/weather for real-time weather conditions on BRIT's campus.
 For historical weather data back to 2011 (living roof only), visit BRIT's page at Weather Underground.